 2. Make the most of your opportunities

-Uncertainty can be paralysing, but you have to find ways to keep the momentum going.
+Uncertainty can be paralyzing, but you have to find ways to keep the momentum going.
 We actually speeded up during the slowdown, because it gave us time to think, plan and be creative.
 “Never waste a good crisis”, as the old adage goes.

 Over the past few months, while still working towards our existing goals, we’ve held lots of focus groups across all disciplines to clarify which directions we should be heading in next.
-This has already enabled us to set the basis for our 5-year strategy that encompasses all we need to build next generation happiness.
+This has already enabled us to set the basis for our 5-year strategy that encompasses all we need to build next-generation happiness.
 Despite everything, 2020 has been an extremely creative year, and we’re more than ready to prepare our clients for loyalty in the ‘new normal’.